dwave-examples/qboost/README.md

 By default, the demonstration is run with a fixed value of the regularization parameter, lambda.
 If the `--cross-validation` option is used, then a simple parameter sweep is performed, and the value of lambda is selected on the basis of providing the highest accuracy on a validation set.
+This requires repeatedly solving the optimization problem, and the demonstration may take several minutes to run when this option is used.

 ## Disclaimer